ms/buildtogether.tech/testing/index.md

 > test!fuzzing">fuzz testing</span> (or "fuzzing" for short), which is now a
 > standard part of most testers' repertoire <cite>Zeller2019</cite>.
 Despite
 > this, <cite>Miller2020</cite> found that thirty years later, programs are still
-> failing at about the same rate and for the same reasons.  <span x="debugging"/>
+> failing at about the same rate and for the same reasons.  <a section="debugging"/>
 > discusses a technique for making fuzz testing even more useful.

 ## Design for Testability